Additive models

 • We have seen that fully nonparametric methods are plagued by the curse of dimensionality.

-• GAMs and MARS are semi-parametric approaches that keep the model complexity under control so that:
+• GAMs are semi-parametric approaches that keep the model complexity under control so that:

 • they are more flexible than linear models;